Edmond de Belamy

 Edmond de Belamy, sometimes referred to as Portrait of Edmond de Belamy, is a generative adversarial network (GAN) portrait painting constructed by Paris-based arts collective Obvious in 2018 from WikiArt's artwork database.
 Printed on canvas, the work belongs to a series of generative images called La Famille de Belamy.
 The print is known for being sold for during a Christie's auction.

 The name Belamy is a pun based on Ian Goodfellow, inventor of GANs.
-In French, "bel ami" means "good friend", which is an allude to Goodfellow's name.
+In French, "bel ami" means "good friend", which is an allusion to Goodfellow's name.

-The work has been criticized as having been created with another AI artist's uncredited code.
+The work has been criticized for having been created with another AI artist's uncredited code.

 Auction

 It gained media attention after Christie's announced its intention to auction the piece as the first artwork created using artificial intelligence to be featured in the "Prints & Multiples" sale at the Christie's Images New York auction.
 The picture was originally hung on the wall to the right of a bronze work by Roy Lichtenstein.